vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 With all these accessories, one is obliged to offer his self to be protected by the Lord.

+## १२ साङ्ग-प्रपदनाधिकारः
 Sangaprapadanadhikara

 CHAPTER - XII

+Sangaprapadanadhikara

-Sangaprapadanadhikara Having discussed about the various requirements that are essential for surrendering oneself unto the Lord, in this section, the mode of self-surrende, which is of the form of entrusting the burden of the protection of one's self to the Lord is described.
+Having discussed about the various requirements that are essential for surrendering oneself unto the Lord, in this section, the mode of self-surrender, which is of the form of entrusting the burden of the protection of one's self to the Lord is described.
 This happens to be the prime factor in the process of surrender.
 Having qualified himself with an aspiration for liberation, having known in general terms the nature of the inseparable relationship with the Lord, and having known the several accessories that are essential for Prapatti, one becomes capable of performing Prapatti at the feet of the Lord.
 Whatever is described in the earlier sections will be immensely helpful to an aspirant to follow the main path of self-surrender.

 In the introductory verse, the essential nature of Prapatti is clearly expounded.
 It is declared here as 'Bharanyasa' preceded by a prayer for protection.
 The essential nature of Prapatti is Bharanyasa.
 This is common to all people who seek the Lord to be their chief means of securing their object of desire.
 For people who aspire for different benefits, other than liberation, Bharanyasa is a necessity; but, surrendering of the 'swarupa' and 'phala' is not required.
 This entrusting of the burden of securing the object of desire, is to be necessarily combined with a prayer for his protection.
 The 'yachana' or prayer, signifies